As Charles Hamilton Houston stated:

 To understand which court has the authority to try cases, jurisdiction plays a very important role.
-In generality, the jurisdiction of all the judicial courts is highlighted by Congress, however, in some special cases, where a dispute has risen between two or more United States, it is the Constitution that bestows the knowledge of the jurisdiction to the Supreme Court that cannot be challenged or interjected by Congress.
+In generality, the jurisdiction of all the judicial courts is highlighted by Congress; however, in some special cases, where a dispute has risen between two or more United States, it is the Constitution that bestows the knowledge of the jurisdiction to the Supreme Court that cannot be challenged or interjected by Congress.

-It is essential to comprehend that, the power to interpret the law, emphasizes the constitutionality of the legal statutes, and subject the same to individual cases, solely lies with the Federal Courts.
+It is essential to comprehend that the power to interpret the law emphasizes the constitutionality of the legal statutes and subject the same to individual cases solely lies with the Federal Courts.

 The process of obtaining evidence and testimony through the use of a subpoena can be dictated and supervised not just by Congress, but such an authoritative power lies with the courts as well.
 Once the Supreme Court interprets the law in a particular way, the lower courts are bound to follow the same interpretation of the facts of a particular case.

-2. Understanding the Apex Court
+How the Apex Court works

-The highest court in the land, as it is termed, the Supreme Court marks the end stop for all the cases that are found to create a path in the US justice system.
-As written at the main entrance of the apex court building, “EQUAL JUSTICE UNDER LAW”, reflects the sole motto and responsibility of the said judicial system.
+The highest court in the land, as it is termed, the Supreme Court, marks the end stop for all the cases that are found to create a path in the US justice system.
+As written at the main entrance of the apex court building, “EQUAL JUSTICE UNDER LAW” reflects the sole motto and responsibility of the said judicial system.

 However, few instances have witnessed that, whenever the court declines to take up a case, either it is sent back to the inferior court for a review of the aforesaid, or upholds the judgement passed by the inferior court and brings closure to the pending legal proceedings.

-2.1 The Appointment of Justices
+Appointment of Justices

-As an advantage, if an individual belongs to the position of a Justice, they neither have to run nor campaign for re-election, hence, they are considered to be radically unbiased and free from any political influence whilst making a decision or judgment in any case that comes before them.
+As an advantage, if an individual belongs to the position of a Justice, they neither have to run nor campaign for re-election.
+Hence, they are considered to be radically unbiased and free from any political influence whilst making a decision or judgment in any case that comes before them.

-2.2 Known as The Final Judicial Arbiter
+The Final Judicial Arbiter

-However, there are a few exceptions to the same which lie on the lines that the Court can extend to take into account appeals coming from the apex state courts or from federal appellate courts.
+However, there are a few exceptions to the same, which lie on the lines that the Court can extend to take into account appeals coming from the apex state courts or from federal appellate courts.
 Complementing the aforementioned, the Court also exercises original jurisdiction, in certain specified cases that involve any kind of dealing with ambassadors, and other diplomats, and in cases where the dispute lies between states.

-It is essential to emphasize the fact that, the Supreme Court has to interpret the meaning of a particular provision under the law, decide whether the provision of the law supports the particular set of facts in question and rule on the applicability of the law, not to conduct any kind of trials even though times if the court holds jurisdiction, may decide to hear an appeal that pertains to any arena of law.
+It is essential to emphasize the fact that the Supreme Court has to interpret the meaning of a particular provision under the law, decide whether the provision of the law supports the particular set of facts in question, and rule on the applicability of the law, not to conduct any kind of trials even though times if the court holds jurisdiction, may decide to hear an appeal that pertains to any arena of law.

 It serves as an obligation for the inferior courts, to adhere to the judgements put forth by the Supreme Court while deciding any outcome of any case.

-2.3 Scope of the Court
+Scope of the Court

 Brought into existence by the Constitutional Convention of 1787, the Supreme Court was termed the head of the judiciary system, though it was only officially established post the codification of the Judiciary Act, of 1789, by Congress.

-From defining the powers, and duties to emphasizing the structure and obligations of the legislative and executive departments, the Constitution of the United States covered the two branches briefly but failed to establish guidelines as aforesaid for the Judicial arena which pushed Congress to cater to the responsibilities of the legal sector which in turn gave rise to the idea that the powers of the judiciary, in a nutshell, must be vested in one single Supreme Court and in such lower courts as the Congress, as per their requirements, may dictate and establish from time to time.
+From defining the powers and duties to emphasizing the structure and obligations of the legislative and executive departments, the Constitution of the United States covered the two branches briefly but failed to establish guidelines as aforesaid for the Judicial arena, which pushed Congress to cater to the responsibilities of the legal sector which in turn gave rise to the idea that the powers of the judiciary, in a nutshell, must be vested in one single Supreme Court and in such lower courts as the Congress, as per their requirements, may dictate and establish from time to time.

-Considered the last decision maker of the judiciary system, the Supreme court is also known as an appeals court which not only has the power to try cases that fall under the ambit of the Constitution, laws or treaties pertaining to the United States of America but also to deal with any dispute or controversy arising either where the United States is serving as a party, or between different states of the nation as well as amongst the citizens who belong to different states.
+Considered the last decision maker of the judiciary system, the Supreme Court is also known as an appeals court, which not only has the power to try cases that fall under the ambit of the Constitution, laws, or treaties pertaining to the United States of America but also to deal with any dispute or controversy arising either where the United States is serving as a party, or between different states of the nation as well as amongst the citizens who belong to different states.

 Complimenting the idea of the Supreme Court’s hold in trying cases, the court is also authorized to act in disputes that either have an admiralty or maritime jurisdiction.